The Unofficial CISSPforum FAQ

 make a big difference to the advice.
 Privacy laws and practices are remarkably variable, for example.

-URL in angle brackets < and > which allegedly tells some email clients not to break the URL over more than one line.
+long URL in angle brackets < and > which allegedly tells some email clients not to break the URL into little bits.

 Do your homework before posting to CISSPforum to avoid being soundly lampooned.
 This is a professional forum for qualified information security people.
 Some Forumites just love to show off their extensive knowledge at every available opportunity and